joshbegley/nyt-latest/README.md

 `Here is a heavy question about our galaxy.`\
 https://nytimes.com/interactive/2022/05/17/science/science-quiz-milky-way-black-hole.html?searchResultPosition=1

-**Suspect Is Arrested in Dallas Salon Shooting That May Be Linked to Other Attacks on Asians**\
+**Dallas Police Arrest Suspect in Attack on 3 Women of Korean Descent**\
-`The attack last week appeared to be part of a series of shootings at Asian businesses, the authorities had said.`\
+`The authorities said last week that the shooting at a hair salon in which three women were injured appeared to be related to a series of attacks against Asian businesses.`\
 https://nytimes.com/2022/05/17/us/dallas-shooting-asian-attacks.html?searchResultPosition=2

 **North Korea’s Covid outbreak continues to spiral.**\